 Vermont’s long-term goal is that by 2025, 100% of our schools will show an average scale score that is at the mid-point of the proficiency range for each grade level they serve.
 Such a goal establishes high expectations for all students and unites the community behind all students improving their performance.

 As these scores will be determined by performance on the NGSS assessment under creation, they are valid and reliable, can meaningfully differentiate between schools, and can be disaggregated.
 Additionally, the indicator is used consistently across schools.

-“Fifth” Indicator 2: How well are students performing in physical education?

-ESSA does not require that schools be held accountable for student outcomes in physical education; however, this measure satisfies ESSA requirement for a 5th indicator.

-Vermont has elected to include the physical fitness indicator in our accountability system in response to stakeholder input.
-Specifically, stakeholders value the idea of including an assessment of fitness because they believe it will provide incentives to maintain required time for activity, physical education, and health education as required by the Education Quality Standards.
-They also felt that including the physical fitness assessment would support schools in attending to the whole child and supporting school nutrition programs and instruction that will promote a life time of healthy living.

-Adopted Standards: